 1. Be a Swedish legal entity with a Swedish organisation registration number.
-There is an exception if the councils are to pay out grants to a foreign organisation in accordance with governing documents or agreements.
+There is an exception if the Forte is to pay out grants to a foreign organisation in accordance with governing documents or agreements.

 2. Conduct research.
-Conducting research means having a documented research activity and being assessed as capable of taking on commitments in accordance with the general conditions for research grants that are common to all the councils.
+Conducting research means having a documented research activity and being assessed as capable of taking on commitments in accordance with Forte’s general terms and conditions for research grants.
 These conditions prescribe, among other things, that a project manager must be appointed by the administrating organisation and that the administrating organisation, as an employer, is responsible for ensuring that the resources necessary for the research project can be obtained.
 The criterion of conducting research relates to those organisations that are recipients of research grants.
-The research councils are also able, in accordance with a spending authorisation, to issue grants for activities other than research, e.g. for information initiatives relating to research, and the councils accordingly are able to issue such grants to organisations that do not conduct research.
-However, support for activities other than research must satisfy other criteria.

-3. Guarantee academic freedom within the framework of its task, by means of freedom in choosing research problems, developing research methods, and publishing research results
+4. Guarantee academic freedom within the framework of its task, by means of freedom in choosing research problems, developing research methods, and publishing research results.

-4. Ensure that the results of the research conducted with the support of the research councils are made freely available to other researchers as well as to public and corporate stakeholders.
-The requirements with respect to availability are described in greater detail in the research councils’ respective general grant conditions.
+5. Ensure that the results of the research conducted with the support of the research councils are made freely available to other researchers as well as to public and corporate stakeholders.
+The requirements with respect to availability are described in greater detail in Forte’s general terms and conditions for grants.

 For organisations that conduct both economic and non-economic activity, it is possible to be an administrating organisation if grants are used for the non-economic activity.
 Grants cannot be used for the economic activity.
 The accounts for the different activities must be kept separate.